systemd/mkosi/mkosi.md

   copied, except for `mkosi.builddir/`, `mkosi.cache/` and
   `mkosi.output/`.
 That said, `.gitignore` is respected if the source tree is a `git` checkout.
-If multiple different images shall be built from the same source tree it's essential to exclude their output files from this copy operation, as otherwise a version of an image built earlier might be included in a later build, which is usually not intended.
-An alternative to excluding these built images via `.gitignore` entries is making use of the `mkosi.output/` directory (see below), which is an easy way to exclude all build artifacts.
+If multiple different images shall be built from the same source tree it is essential to exclude their output files from this copy operation, as otherwise a version of an image built earlier might be included in a later build, which is usually not intended.
+An alternative to excluding these built images via `.gitignore` entries is to use the `mkosi.output/` directory (see below), which is an easy way to exclude all build artifacts.

-  The `MKOSI_DEFAULT` environment variable will be set inside of this script so that you know which `mkosi.default` (if any) was passed in.
+  The `$MKOSI_DEFAULT` environment variable will be set inside of this script so that you know which `mkosi.default` (if any) was passed in.

-* `mkosi.prepare` may be an executable script.
-If it exists it is invoked directly after the software packages are installed, from within the image context.
+* The **`mkosi.prepare`** script is invoked directly after the software packages are installed, from within the image context, if it exists.
 It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, right before copying the extra tree.
 It is called a second time for the *final* image with the "final" command line parameter.
-  This script has network access and may be used to install packages from other sources than the distro's package manager (e.g. pip, npm, ...), after all software packages are installed but before the image is cached (if incremental mode is enabled).
+This script has network access and may be used to install packages from other sources than the distro's package manager (e.g. `pip`, `npm`, ...), after all software packages are installed but before the image is cached (if incremental mode is enabled).
 This script is executed within `$SRCDIR`.
 In contrast to a general purpose installation, it is safe to install packages to the system (`pip install`, `npm install -g`) instead of in `$SRCDIR` itself because the build image is only used for a single project and can easily be thrown away and rebuilt so there's no risk of conflicting dependencies and no risk of polluting the host system.

-* `mkosi.postinst` may be an executable script.
-If it exists it is invoked as the penultimate step of preparing an image, from within the image context.
-It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, right before invoking the build script.
+* The **`mkosi.postinst`** script is invoked as the penultimate step of preparing an image, from within the image context, if it exists.
+  It is called first for the *development* image (if this is enabled, see above) with the "build" command line parameter, right before invoking the build script.
 It is called a second time for the *final* image with the "final" command line parameter, right before the image is considered complete.
 This script may be used to alter the images without any restrictions, after all software packages and built sources have been installed.
 Note that this script is executed directly in the image context with the final root directory in place, without any `$SRCDIR`/`$DESTDIR` setup.

-* `mkosi.finalize` may be an executable script.
-If it exists it is invoked as last step of preparing an image, from the host system.
+* The **`mkosi.finalize`** script, if it exists, is invoked as last step of preparing an image, from the host system.
 It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, as the last step before invoking the build script, after the `mkosi.postinst` script is invoked.
 It is called the second time with the "final" command line parameter as the last step before the image is considered complete.
 The environment variable `$BUILDROOT` points to the root directory of the installation image.
 Additional verbs may be added in the future, the script should be prepared for that.
 This script may be used to alter the images without any restrictions, after all software packages and built sources have been installed.
 This script is more flexible than `mkosi.postinst` in two regards: it has access to the host file system so it's easier to copy in additional files or to modify the image based on external configuration, and the script is run in the host, so it can be used even without emulation even if the image has a foreign architecture.

-* `mkosi.mksquashfs-tool` may be an executable script.
-If it exists is is called instead of `mksquashfs`.
+* The **`mkosi.mksquashfs-tool`** script, if it exists, will be called wherever `mksquashfs` would be called.

-* `mkosi.nspawn` may be an nspawn settings file.
-If this exists it will be copied into the same place as the output image file.
+* The **`mkosi.nspawn`** nspawn settings file will be copied into the same place as the output image file, if it exists.
 This is useful since nspawn looks for settings files next to image files it boots, for additional container runtime settings.

-* `mkosi.cache/` may be a directory.
-If so, it is automatically used as package download cache, in order to speed repeated runs of the tool.
+* The **`mkosi.cache/`** directory, if it exists, is automatically used as package download cache, in order to speed repeated runs of the tool.

-* `mkosi.builddir/` may be a directory.
-If so, it is automatically used as out-of-tree build directory, if the build commands in the `mkosi.build` script support it.
+* The **`mkosi.builddir/`** directory, if it exists, is automatically used as out-of-tree build directory, if the build commands in the `mkosi.build` script support it.
 Specifically, this directory will be mounted into the build container, and the `$BUILDDIR` environment